Skip to content

 Tip

 Errors related to file paths typically happen on initial setup.
 However, they may also happen at unexpected moments, resulting in a broken service.
 Products such as GeoHealthCheck aim to monitor, detect and notify service health and availability.
-The OGC APi - Features tests in GeoHealthCheck poll the availability of the service at intervals.
+The OGC API - Features tests in GeoHealthCheck poll the availability of the service at intervals.
 Consult the GeoHealthCheck documentation for more information.